If you're out of BEST Dates, reach for Prunes, Dried Raisins, Dried Cranberries, Dried Cherries, and Jujube.

 Dried cranberries are chewy, tart, and subtly sweet.

-They make a great addition to both sweet and savory dishes, and their bright flavor can help to liven up any meal.
+They make a good addition to both sweet and savory dishes, and their bright flavor can help to liven up any meal.

 Dried cranberries can be used in anything from salads to baked goods, and they make a great healthy snack on their own.

-When substituting dried cranberries for dates, keep in mind that the cranberries will be much tarter.
+When substituting dried cranberries for dates, keep in mind that the cranberries will be much tarter - and consider dried currant swap ideas for tartness control if a milder flavor is needed.

 As a result, you may want to use a little less sugar in your recipe.